574n13y/Dev_Ops/ha.md

 4. **DevOps**: What is the role of automated deployment approval in CI/CD pipelines?
+   * **Purpose**:
+    - Adds a layer of control to ensure deployments meet specific criteria before proceeding.

+   **How It Works**:
+    - Pipelines can include **manual approval steps**, where a stakeholder reviews and approves deployment.
+    - Automated approvals can be achieved through tests or policy checks (e.g., ensuring security scans or performance benchmarks are met).

+   **Benefits**:
+    - Prevents deployment of broken or non-compliant code.
+    - Enables controlled rollouts in production environments.

 5. **Tools & Technology**: Set up lifecycle policies for an S3 bucket.